aws-samples/non-profit-blockchain/ngo-fabric/README.md

 2. Click `Create peer node`
 3. Enter 20 for storage, accept the other defaults, and click `Create peer node`

-We'll continue with the next steps while we wait for the peer node to become HEALTHY.
+We'll continue with the next steps while we wait for the peer node to become Available.

 ## Step 3 - Create the Fabric client node
 In your Cloud9 terminal window.